Tour de Kalinga: 2017

-The 3rd edition of Tour de Kalinga (Konark International Cyclothon) started from Bhubaneswar on December 23 and concluded at Koraput on December 29.
+The 3rd edition of Tour de Kalinga (Konark International Cyclothon) started in Bhubaneswar on December 23 and concluded at Koraput on December 29.

 2018

 4th Tour De Kalinga started on December 8, 2018.
 It concluded on December 19 at Bhubaneswar.
 Odisha Governor Prof. Ganeshi Lal inaugurated the fourth Tour De Kalinga in Bhubaneswar.

 2019

 5th Tour De Kalinga started on December 7, 2019.
 It concluded on December 20 at Bhubaneswar.
 Odisha Governor Prof. Ganeshi Lal inaugurated the fifth Tour De Kalinga in Bhubaneswar.